APogue/APogue.github.io/pages/projects.md

 ## Building Transparent Audit Tools for Institutional Accountability

-This framework develops source-traceable AI systems to detect patterns of inequity in how institutions respond to critical incidents.
+This framework develops a source-traceable AI system to detect patterns of inequity in how institutions respond to critical incidents.
 The pilot implementation focuses on higher education, where incident response data offer a well-bounded testing ground for evaluating oversight processes.

 ## Current Focus: UCLA Case Study